GerritForge/plugins_pull-replication/src/main/resources/Documentation/config.md

 	Default: 0 (disabled, i.e. never retry)

 replication.maxRetries
-:	Maximum number of times to retry a push operation that previously
+:	Maximum number of times to retry a fetch operation that previously
 	failed.

-	When a push operation reaches its maximum number of retries, the replication event is discarded from the queue and the remote destinations may remain out of sync.
+	When a fetch operation reaches its maximum number of retries, the replication event is discarded from the queue and the remote destinations may remain out of sync.

 	Can be overridden at remote-level by setting replicationMaxRetries.

-	By default, pushes are retried indefinitely.
+	By default, fetchs are retried indefinitely.

 replication.eventsDirectory
 : Directory where replication events are persisted